Colorado River water or watershed scenery in Colorado

 Best flows

 Use the RiverReports Parshall chart and USGS Kremmling station together.
-Stable or slowly falling flows are the easiest trout-fishing window; high runoff should narrow the plan to safe edges or a boat day, while low warm water should make temperature checks the first decision.
+Stable or slowly falling flows are the easiest trout-fishing window.
+High runoff should narrow the plan to safe edges or a boat day, while low warm water should make temperature checks the first decision.

-When to skip
+When to leave

 Skip the upper Colorado when runoff makes crossings unsafe, when late-day temperatures are stressful, when seasonal closure details are not clear for the exact reach, or when your chosen public access would force trespass or crowding.